COVID-19 Update: The university remains under a state of emergency. Post-pandemic planning is underway. MORE INFO

-Ohio State's College of Engineering will help you make a world of difference by providing excellent opportunities for you to take part in research experiences; interact with outstanding faculty; participate in project teams and organizations related to your respective engineering disciplines; and, in fact, practice your profession before you even graduate.
+Ohio State's College of Engineering will help you make a world of difference by providing excellent opportunities to take part in research experiences; interact with outstanding faculty; participate in project teams and organizations related to your respective engineering disciplines; and practice your profession before you even graduate.

 - delivering outstanding education programs, emphasizing experiential learning;

 - recruiting and retaining a diverse student body, including the use of strategic pipelines and programs that address individual needs; and